schesa/ai-memes/README.md

 ## Training

 ### Colab

-* Managed to train for a small number of memes(10) on Windows using
+* Trained for all memes
+* 50 epochs, batch size 32
+* GPUs: Tesla K80 ..etc

 ### Windows 10

-* Managed to train for a small number of memes - 10
+* Managed to train for a small number of memes(10).

 * Used GPU NVIDIA GeForce GTX 950M with : python 3.6.8, CUDA 9.0, CuDNN 7.3.1, TF-GPU 1.12.